 For a startup cost of $10,000, Amazon projects that DSPs with 40 vans should have annual revenue figures between $1M and $4.5M and profits between $75K and $300K.

-According to Amazon, for a startup with $10,000 cost, they project that the DSPs with at least 40 vans will earn an annual revenue from $1M to $4.5M, with profits from $75K to $300K.
+According to Amazon, for a startup with a $10,000 cost, the project that the DSPs with at least 40 vans will earn an annual revenue from $1M to $4.5M, with profits from $75K to $300K.

 Note that the perks of Amazon Logistics are primarily intended for their shoppers.
-When it comes to customer experience, they put nothing than “excellent.”
+When it comes to customer experience, they put nothing as “excellent.”

 So, this means that a third-party seller will not be at the top of the list.
 But that doesn’t mean you cannot make things work.

 Think of Seller Feedback ratings, for instance.
 The main factors of it are:

 Now, if you can get those packages fast than what has been listed, possibilities are that you will have customers who are more likely to leave favorable reviews for you.